 About the Department

-The Graduate Program in Biochemistry, Molecular Biology and Biophysics is at the center of the university's research emphasis in genomics and proteomics.
-While graduate training in a BMBB laboratory involves first-year coursework and associated preliminary examinations, the focal point for graduate education is thesis research.
-Laboratory-based exploration coupled with journal clubs, seminars, scientific meetings and retreats, manuscripts, career counseling and scientific ethics constitutes the major components of the program.
+The Graduate Program in Biochemistry, Molecular Biology and Biophysics is at the center of the university's research emphasis in the post-genomics era.
+The focal point for graduate education is thesis research.
 Support for graduate education comes from a variety of sources but is augmented by several NIH and NSF-based training grants.
-Ph.D. graduates from Minnesota obtain full-time employment immediately after graduation or pursue advanced training in academic or corporate postdoctoral positions.
-In addition, many Ph.D. students complement their research backgrounds with a law degree preparing them for careers in intellectual property and biotechnology.
+Our Ph.D. graduates obtain full-time employment immediately after graduation, pursue advanced training in academic or corporate postdoctoral positions or complement their research backgrounds with a law degree preparing them for careers in intellectual property and biotechnology.

-Our educational programs emphasize strong foundational training at the undergraduate level with a core curriculum focusing on macromolecular structure and function, metabolism, molecular biology, signal transduction, and protein biophysics.
+Our undergraduate program emphasizes strong foundational training with a core curriculum focusing on macromolecular structure and function, metabolism, molecular biology, signal transduction, and protein biophysics.
 In addition, specialized course work in chemistry, physics and biology complements the undergraduate degree program and offers the student an exceptional grounding in modern biochemistry.
 The majority of our undergraduate students conduct one or more research projects or internships as part of their degree program to gain hands-on experience in biochemistry.
 Undergraduate majors are prepared to enter the work force directly in the biotechnology or pharmaceutical industry, matriculate into graduate or professional schools, or pursue related careers in law or public policy.

-Postdoctoral training at Minnesota allows talented investigators an opportunity to work closely with world-class faculty in an exciting environment focused on genomics and proteomics.
+Postdoctoral training at Minnesota allows talented investigators an opportunity to work closely with world-class faculty in an exciting environment.
 Postdoctoral training grants coupled with foundation or federal support allows investigators the opportunity to transition to independent investigator status mentored by university faculty.

 Centers and Institutes